Burray: Viking history

 One of the largest Viking hoards in Scotland was discovered on 22 April 1889 by Mr G. Petrie, Little Wart, Burray when he was peat-cutting in the North Town Moss.
 It consisted of over 140 items of silver bullion, including many fragments of arm ring or 'ring-money', and about a dozen coins The date proposed for deposition is c.
 998.

+Ecclesiastical land

+In 1494/5 Bishop Andrew of Orkney was granted Burray by James IV.
+Bishop Andrew's successor Bishop Reid leased Burray and Flotta out on 19 year leases, a practice that had become common in Orkney in order to avoid the bishopric becoming too involved in the direct management of the land.

 Sir James Stewart

-During the early 18th century, the laird of Burray was one Sir James Stewart.
-Stewart is said to have been involved with a murder in Kirkwall in 1725, and went on the run for twenty years.
-A Jacobite sympathiser, he ended up fighting in the Battle of Culloden in 1746, and was one of the few survivors.
+During the early 18th century, the laird of Burray was Sir James Stewart, who commenced significant agricultural improvements in a 170 ha enclosure called the Park of Cara.
+Stewart was responsible for the murder of a political rival, James Moodie of Melsetter, in Kirkwall in 1725, and went on the run for twenty years.
+A Jacobite sympathiser, he fought in the Battle of Culloden and was one of the few survivors.
 However, when he returned to Burray after the battle, he happened to chance upon the son of the murder victim, who reported him to the authorities.
-Stewart was arrested, and ended up dying in a prison cell in London.
+Stewart was arrested for treason (rather than murder), and ended up dying in a prison cell in London in June 1746.

 The novelist Mary Brunton was born Mary Balfour on Burray on 1 November 1778.